Influenza is a highly contagious viral infection that aggressively attacks the respiratory system (your nose, throat, and lungs).

 1. Antiviral Drugs

-Drugs like Oseltamivir (Tamiflu) or Zanamivir (Relenza) can shorten the illness by a day or two and prevent complications.
-They work best if taken within 48 hours of the first symptom.
+Prescription antiviral drugs like Oseltamivir (Tamiflu), Zanamivir (Relenza), or Baloxavir (Xofluza) can shorten the illness by a day or two and prevent serious complications.
+However, they work best only if taken within 48 hours of the first symptom appearing.

 2. Home Care

-- Rest: Your body needs energy to fight the virus.
+- Rest: Strict bed rest.
+Your body needs all of its available energy to fight off the viral replication.

-- Fluids: Fever can lead to dehydration.
-Drink water, broth, or electrolyte solutions.
+- Fluids: A high fever can quickly lead to severe dehydration.
+Constantly drink water, clear broth, or electrolyte solutions.

 Never give Aspirin to children or teenagers recovering from flu-like symptoms.
-It is linked to Reye's Syndrome, a rare but potentially fatal condition that causes swelling in the liver and brain.
+It is strongly linked to Reye's Syndrome, a rare but potentially fatal condition that causes massive swelling in the liver and brain.

 Prevention

-The single best defense is the Annual Flu Vaccine.
-While it isn't 100% effective, it significantly lowers the risk of infection and reduces severity if you do get sick.
+The single best defense against the virus is the Annual Flu Vaccine.
+While it isn't 100% effective at preventing all illness, it significantly lowers your overall risk of infection and drastically reduces the severity of the symptoms and the risk of hospitalization if you do happen to get sick.

 No comments: